rockerest/rebar/README.md

-funWithHtml5
+rebar
 ============

-My first foray into HTML5.
+My goal is to create an extensible, easy-to-use, tile-based engine in HTML5.